 Don’t skimp out on any of these items because you’ll want to ensure you have all of them in case of an emergency.
 Natural disasters happen every single day.
 Are you prepared?
 Remember that the American Red Cross can’t always get to you right away.
 Sometimes you’ll have to fend for yourself for a couple of hours or a few days.

-What are good things to have in a survival kit?
+What are the good things to have in a survival kit?

 What should I know about emergency preparedness?